xrabohrok/WarMap/README.md

 - [x] Reading list tracking
 - [x] Rule lookup
 - [x] Round reading list
-- [ ] Battle item tracking
+- [x] Battle item tracking
 - [x] Mobile support
-- [ ] Character stories
+- [x] Character stories

 ## Other Things

-### Why is there no artist information?
-Why are you cagey about some details?
+### Why is there no artist info for XYZ character?

-Let's talk about internet presence.
+I only know most of these people by their Discord presence, which makes things tricky.

 What's done and said on a Discord server, even a public one, has different weight than when it is on a website that may get crawled by search engines.
 Suddenly, the Internet has access to what was originally thought to be a limited set of people.
 This is an invitation for potentially bad actors, and I don't want to open that up to people unless they are ready.

 To complicate matters, Discord server names are really nicknames.
 Many of the artists (lookin at you, GUN) have changed their names _wildly_ over the course of the OCT.
 Which one should I choose?
 On the other hand, Discord handles (they look like NAME#1234) are _functionally phone numbers_ that would allow random people from the internet to DM artists.
 This is why the survey asks artists how they want to be known, if at all.

-It is ok if you decide not to provide any contact/social media info, but I encourage you to at least choose a name for yourself.
+Some of the participants want their works forgotten afterward, and that is their right.

 ### My character information is wrong/missing/incomplete

 A quick reminder, only characters who affected the board _in any way_ are recorded.
-If you want to wind up in the record, do a grand battle, that counts!
+Grand Battles did count, so make sure that it's in there correctly!

-If I completely whiffed on something, I encourage you to fill out the change survey above, make a github issue, or contact Mr. Black on the WFR Discord.
+If I completely whiffed on something, I encourage you to make a github issue or contact Mr. Black on the WFR Discord.

 ### I don't want my comics listed here

 That is your right.
 Contact me through a GH issue or contact Mr.Black on Discord.
 Please note, to be fair to your opponent (where applicable), your character's info will not be scrubbed.
+I may retain a local copy for archival purposes, but make it non-accessible.

 ## Special Thanks

 Thanks to Amanda, for without you the map would still be 196 missing images.

 Thanks to anyone who contributes to the round summary spreadsheets, without which this project wouldn't even be conceivable.

+Thanks to Cpt.M3thyl for allowing your airtable and my DB to cross-pollinate.

 Thanks to the CAPTAINS, WITNESSES, and EMISSARYS that made this OCT possible.